Your guide to writing meal allowance policies for employees

 Setting a deadline for the reimbursement request is important to avoid any issues.
 Be crystal clear about the documents that employees need to submit to request a refund.
 Make sure they understand the importance of itemized receipts.
 Do they need to include any other information in the expense report?
 State it here.

-How to set per diem meal allowance rates
+How to set per diem meal allowance rates when traveling for business

 A lot of factors are involved when setting allowable amounts.
 Seniority, destination, and travel preferences are some of the most common.
 Some countries have specific regulations in place for per diem rates.
 This affects what classifies as meal expenses and how much of it can be reimbursed for tax purposes.